 For each of the antibiotics in each of the datasets we calculated the diversity for resistant and susceptible populations and used bootstrapping to determine whether resistant samples were significantly less diverse than susceptible samples.
 In figure 1, we visualize the results for the Wurster dataset (resistance to penicillin and oxacillin) and the Kallonen_CUH dataset (tobramycin resistance).
 In the Wuster dataset, the Gini-Simpson Index is 0.9 for penicillin-susceptible strains and 0.91 for penicillin-resistant strains (Figure 1A), this difference is not significant.
 The pie charts (Figures 1B and 1C) also illustrate similar and high sequence type diversity among penicillin-resistant and penicillin-susceptible strains.
 Also in the Wuster dataset, the Gini-Simpson Index is 0.93 for oxacillin-susceptible strains and 0.73 for oxacillin-resistant strains (Figure 1D), which is a significant difference (p <0.001).
 This difference is also visible in the pie charts (Figure 1E and 1F).
 In the Kallonen_CUH dataset, the Gini-Simpson Index is 0.93 for tobramycin-susceptible strains and 0.47 for tobramycin-resistant strains (Figure 1G), which is a significant difference (p <0.001).
 This difference is also visible in the pie charts (Figure 1H and 1I).

-Plots for other antibiotics and all datasets are available in the github repository.
+Plots for other antibiotics and all datasets are available in the GitHub repository.

 HERE Figure 1: Diversity among susceptible and resistant populations.
 A. Gini-Simpson Index of diversity among penicillin-susceptible samples (teal) and penicillin-resistant samples (red) for the Wurster dataset.
 B. Sequence type abundance among penicillin-susceptible samples in the Wurster dataset.
-In the pie charts, only sequence types with abundances higher than 5% are labeled.
 C. Sequence type abundance among penicillin-resistant samples in the Wurster dataset.
 D, E, F: like A, B, C but for oxacillin-susceptible and oxacillin-resistant samples in the Wurster dataset.
 G, H, I: like A, B, C but for tobramycin-susceptible and tobramycin-resistant samples in the Kallonen_CUH dataset.

 Sequence type diversity for resistant populations is usually lower than for susceptible populations

-We calculated three diversity indices for all datasets, but will focus here on the Gini-Simpson Index for diversity.
+We calculated three diversity indices for all datasets but will focus here on the Gini-Simpson Index for diversity.
 We plotted the Gini-Simpson Index for resistant and susceptible strains for each drug for each of the datasets (Figure 2A) and the fraction of samples that was found to be resistant (Figure 2B).
-As can be seen in the figure, in most of the cases, resistant strains were significantly less diverse than resistant strains.
+As can be seen in the figure, in most of the cases, resistant strains were significantly less diverse than susceptible strains.

 HERE: Figure 2: Diversity values of resistant samples.
 A: Comparison of the Gini-Simpson Index for resistant and susceptible strains in all datasets.
 Trim-Sulf (trimethoprim-sulfamethoxazole), Pip-Taz (piperacillin-tazobactam), Amoxi-Clav (amoxicillin-clavulanic acid).
+Turquoise: resistant strains, Light red: susceptible strains. n.s. = comparison not significant. *: comparison significant, p-value <0.05. **: comparison significant, p-value <0.01. ***: comparison significant, p-value <0.001.
 B: Resistant fraction for each antibiotic in each dataset.

 E. coli datasets.
 In the Yamaji dataset from 1999-2000, the samples were tested against three antibiotics, but no samples were resistant against ciprofloxacin, so it was not possible to calculate diversity.
 For ampicillin and trimethoprim-sulfamethoxazole (Trim-Sulf), the resistant populations were significantly less diverse than the susceptible populations, although the difference was bigger and more significant for trimethoprim-sulfamethoxazole.
 In the later data (2016-2017) from the same study, we see that resistance has gone up for all three drugs (Figure 2B).
 In terms of diversity, we see the lowest diversity for the (still rare) ciprofloxacin resistant strains, higher diversity for the more common trimethoprim-sulfamethoxazole resistant strains and even higher diversity for the very common ampicillin-resistant strains.
 In the latter case, the resistant strains even display more diversity than the susceptible strains.